kickfliph/certstatus/README.md

 # Certstatus
-Bash script that check the status of the certificates url and alert the time of expiration date.
+Bash script that check the status of a domain certificate and alert the time of expiration date.
 I will give you back a file with the result.

 * Create a file with the list of domains to be check
 * chmod 755 the script certstatus.sh